MohaZain/Django-school-project/README.md

  Navigate to `Django-school-project/` directory.

-Ececute migration to detect any changes to your models.
+Execute migration to detect any changes to your models.
 ```bash
 python manage.py makemigrations
 python manage.py migrate